Risk Modeling & Enterprise Resilience Roadmaps

-Enterprise architects and strategy leaders need to be on the front foot to help their organisation manage disruption caused by external shocks and crises, such as pandemics.
+Enterprise architects and strategy leaders need to be on the front foot to help their organization manage disruption caused by external shocks and crises, such as pandemics.

-In a crisis, enterprises need a centralized view of Technology Resilience as well as People and Process Resilience.
+Enterprises need a centralized view of Technology and Operations Resilience as well as People and Process Resilience.
 A useful set of steps to work through when building roadmaps for resilience, and to manage and mitigate risk include:

 - Integrate and centralize company data (Excel, Visio, SharePoint etc)

 - Model systems, technology and infrastructure.
 Pull together Application Catalogs, Application Landscapes, Infrastructure Registers, Process Diagrams, and Business Capability Maps.

 - Identify which critical processes may not be resourced sufficiently or may need management (e.g. essential work carried out by contract workers, processes for communicating with customers if systems are down, etc).

 - Graph database views of connected applications, infrastructure and processes can help to visually identify dependencies, where processes are reliant on systems or infrastructure.

 - Focus Resources using Risk Scoring: Zero in on vulnerable areas of the business, in which the impact of failure is severe, and probability of it taking place is also high.